Pantasilea/Fontaine/README.md

 ## Building

-If you would like to build the program, you can copy-paste the source folder (which contains only .h, .hpp and .cpp files) to your desired location and build the program with your preferred build environment.
+To build the program, you can copy-paste the source folder (which contains only .h, .hpp and .cpp files) to your desired location and build the program with your preferred build environment.
 The only extra thing you must do is to tell your preferred build environment to include the libpng header files and link the libpng library files (just as if you were making a new project that will use libpng); this is because I used vcpkg to get libpng and I programmed Fontaine in Visual Studio so for me